A string of mega deals drives global M&A recovery in Q1

 "We've seen something of a return of animal spirits."

-Comcast Corp (CMCSA.O) trumped Charter Communications (CHTR.O) with a bid valuing Time Warner Cable TWC.N at $70.6 billion in enterprise value, the largest transaction in the works since January.
+Comcast Corp trumped Charter Communications with a bid valuing Time Warner Cable at $70.6 billion in enterprise value, the largest transaction in the works since January.

-Earlier this year, Ireland-based Actavis ACT.N. the world's second-largest generic drugmaker, spent $23.8 billion to buy U.S. specialty pharmaceuticals firm Forest Laboratories, its largest acquisition ever.
+Earlier this year, Ireland-based Actavis. the world's second-largest generic drugmaker, spent $23.8 billion to buy U.S. specialty pharmaceuticals firm Forest Laboratories, its largest acquisition ever.

 While the U.S. continues to stage most of the M&A action with 51 percent of the market by value of deals so far this year, Europe and Asia-Pacific are gradually catching up with 24 percent and 16 percent of the market.
 Asia-Pacific had the strongest start of the year on record with announced deals worth $113 billion and 1,751 transaction, according to Thomson Reuters data.